MateenSeddiqi/TodoListUsingDjango/README.md

-To do list using Django:
+#To do list using Django

 Technologies:
 1. Django Version for backend
 2. Db Sqlite for Database